 “Are you okay?” seems like such a simple question.
 It’s either a “yes” or a “no.” But more often than not, it’s neither a “yes,” nor a “no.” It’s a cocktail of thoughts and emotions shaken up into a concoction of what neuroscientist Dr. Caroline Leaf calls “mental mess.”

-In her sit down with Vishen on The Mindvalley Podcast, she explains that “mental mess” is when your mind is filled with toxic thoughts, depression, and anxiety aggravated by our current climate.
+In her sit down with Vishen on The Mindvalley Show, she explains that “mental mess” is when your mind is filled with toxic thoughts, depression, and anxiety aggravated by our current climate.

 The pandemic, wars, and poverty are only a handful of things causing Americans stress.
 Then, there are social media trends, entertainment promoting violence, “canceling” culture, and a whole more that support our anxiety, depression, and stress rather than disabling them.